v3xlrm1nOwo1/Try-Git-and-Github/README.md

 ## 7 - Show Branch:

-🏮️ When you start the Git with the branch, you want to switch from one branch to another branch
+🏮️ When you start the Git with the branch, you want to show In which branch are you.

 <br>
 <br>